BeauJoh/thesis/source/09-chapter-1-introduction.md

 Examining the performance of the benchmark suite over a range of devices allows a direct evaluation to be made between these devices on a per application basis.
 From this evaluation, the suitably of OpenCL as a hardware agnostic language is shown.

-Architecture Independent Workload Characterisation (AIWC) tool is capable of analysing kernels in order to extract a set of predefined features or characteristics.
+Separately, the Architecture Independent Workload Characterisation (AIWC) tool is presented and is shown to be capable of analysing kernels and extract a set of predefined features or characteristics.
 The benefits of AIWC include that it:

 1) provides insights around the inclusion of an application via diversity analysis of the feature-space.